bperez40/Automatic-Power-Box-Tester/README.md

 To compile and upload, select your target board type, the programmer and the communication port.
 In the command palette, type "Arduino: Upload" and press enter.

+# Running Python Scripts
+This part assumes you're running Windows.

+If you don't have it installed, install Python.

+Once Python is installed, open a terminal in VSCode.

+In the workspace folder, run python -m venv .venv .venv is gitignored by default, but if you want to name it something else, change the gitignore to reflect whatever you call it.

+VSCode should give a prompt that it has detected a new virtual environment.
+Confirm the prompt.

+Select the proper virtual environment interpreter by opening the command pallette and selecting it using >Python: Select Interpreter

+In Windows, run the activate script to use your virtual environment.
+You could use the global environment instead, but that's icky:
+{wherever-venv-is}\.venv\scripts\activate

+If using the debugger, you might need to activate it again in the new terminal that pops up.

+If you get the message "Activate.ps1" is not digitally signed, run:
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process

+Once the virtual environment is activated, install whatever packages you want using pip install {package-name}
+If you get an error running a python script, chances are you're missing a package.
+Read the terminal output to see what exactly the error is.

+Whenever you're done working in the virtual environment, type deactivate.